mehultw/ArchTitusV2/README.md

     1. If a VM, what was the configuration used.
 ## Credits

+- Customized script was forked from ArchTitus by ChrisTitusTech: https://github.com/ChrisTitusTech/ArchTitus
 - Original packages script was a post install cleanup script called ArchMatic located here: https://github.com/rickellis/ArchMatic
 - Thank you to all the folks that helped during the creation from YouTube Chat!
 Here are all those Livestreams showing the creation: <https://www.youtube.com/watch?v=IkMCtkDIhe8&list=PLc7fktTRMBowNaBTsDHlL6X3P3ViX3tYg>